How to use the PVS-Studio extension for Qt Creator

-- Detectable Errors — configuration of active warnings;
+- Detectable Errors shows configuration of active warnings;

-- Don't Check Files — filtering warnings by path masks and file names;
+- Don't Check Files filters warnings by path masks and file names;

-- Keyboard Message Filtering — filtering warnings by keywords.
+- Keyboard Message Filtering filters warnings by keywords;

 The 'General' tab

-Save file after False Alarm mark – if active, then after a False Alarm comment is inserted, a changed file is saved.
+Save file after False Alarm mark saves the changed file after a False Alarm comment is inserted.